k3po/k3po/SPEC.md

 For any handshake response content type other than `text/plain;charset=utf-8`, the client MUST fail the emulated WebSocket connection.

-For any handshake response `X-WebSocket-Version` HTTP header value not matching the value sent in the handshake request, clients
-MUST fail the emulated WebSocket connection.
+For any handshake response `X-WebSocket-Version` HTTP header value not matching the value sent in the handshake request, clients MUST fail the emulated WebSocket connection.

 For any handshake response `X-WebSocket-Protocol` HTTP header value not matching one of the values sent in the handshake request, the client MUST fail the emulated WebSocket connection.

+For any handshake response `X-WebSocket-Extensions` HTTP header value indicating the use of an extension not matching one of the extensions sent in the handshake request, the client MUST fail the emulated WebSocket connection.

 For an upstream data transfer URL scheme other than `http` or `https`, the client MUST fail the emulated WebSocket connection.